Couple’s Toilet Explodes After Lightning Strikes Septic Tank

 MaryLou Ward said she and her husband, along with their three dogs, were lying in bed in their Gulf Cove home listening to the rain and thunder, when they heard the explosion.

-“It was the loudest noise I’ve ever heard, it just went BOOM.”
-Ward told WFLA.
+“It was the loudest noise I’ve ever heard, it just went BOOM,” Ward told WFLA.

 “We got out of bed and came over here, and the toilet was laying on the floor.”